pathunstrom/makinggames/pytennessee-2019/12-rendering.md

 for a given image.
 From here forward, we're going to use pygame's term for them.

-When you set up your pygame game, you call pygame.display.set_mode and that returns a special Surface that represents the actual render space. *'* Anything on this surface will be rendered to the screen when you call pygame.display.update (or flip). *'*
+When you set up your pygame game, you call pygame.display.set_mode and that returns a special Surface that represents the actual render space. (the window) *'* Anything on this surface will be rendered to the screen when you call pygame.display.update (or flip). *'*